YoruNoHikage/redux-devtools-dispatch/README.md

 `theme`               | _Same as in LogMonitor's package_ Either a string referring to one of the themes provided by [redux-devtools-themes](https://github.com/gaearon/redux-devtools-themes) (feel free to contribute!) or a custom object of the same format.
 Optional.
 By default, set to [`'nicinabox'`](https://github.com/gaearon/redux-devtools-themes/blob/master/src/nicinabox.js).
 `initEmpty`           | When `true`, the dispatcher is empty.
 By default, set to `false`, the dispatcher contains : `{ "type": "" }`.
 `actionCreators`      | Either a array of action creators or an object containing action creators.
 When defined, a selector appears to choose the action creator you want to fire, you can fill up the arguments and dispatch the action.
+`dispatchFn`          | Function to be called for dispatching actions.
+By default it is using component's `this.context.store.dispatch`.

 ### Contributing